-Danisco New Zealand Ltd (Danisco) submitted an application to Food Standards Australia New Zealand (FSANZ) to permit a new source of the already permitted enzyme beta-amylase (β - amylase) (EC 3.2.1.2) for use as a processing aid in starch processing for the production of maltose syrup.
+Danisco New Zealand Ltd (Danisco) submitted an application to Food Standards Australia New Zealand (FSANZ) to permit a new source of the already permitted enzyme betaamylase (β -amylase) (EC 3.2.1.2) for use as a processing aid in starch processing for the manufacture of maltose syrup.
 This β -amylase is produced from conventional (i.e. not genetically modified) soybeans (Glycine max).

 Enzymes used to produce and manufacture food are considered processing aids and are regulated by the Australia New Zealand Food Standards Code (the Code).
-If approved for use, this enzyme would be listed in the table to subsection S18-9(3) of the Code, which lists substances (including enzymes) permitted for use as processing aids for specific technological purposes.
+The draft variation will amend Schedule 18, specifically by listing this enzyme in the table to subsection S18- 9(3) of the Code, which lists substances (including enzymes) permitted for use as processing aids for specific technological purposes.

-After undertaking a risk assessment, FSANZ concluded that there are no safety concerns associated with using this new source of β -amylase. β -Amylase from soybean is derived from the edible parts of the Glycine max plant, for which a history of safe use over generations is well known.
-In the absence of any identifiable hazard, an acceptable daily intake (ADI) of 'not specified' is appropriate.
+FSANZ carried out a risk assessment and concluded that there are no safety concerns associated with using this new source of β -amylase. β -Amylase from soybean is derived from the edible parts of the Glycine max plant, for which a history of safe use over generations is well-established.

+In the absence of any identifiable hazard, an acceptable daily intake (ADI) of 'not specified' has been assessed as being appropriate.
 A dietary exposure assessment was therefore not required.

-The evidence presented to support the proposed use of the enzyme provides adequate assurance that the enzyme, in the form and prescribed amounts, is technologically justified and has been demonstrated to be effective in achieving its stated purpose.
+The evidence presented to support the proposed use of the enzyme as a processing aid provided adequate assurance that the enzyme is technologically justified and has been demonstrated to be effective in achieving its stated purpose.
 The enzyme meets international identity and purity specifications.